Gaita de boto: Acoustic characteristics

 The double-reeded chanter allows open or semi-closed fingering.
 It is generally pitched in the key of C major, which also allows playing in the relative key of A minor.
 The chanter's range is from B to C an octave above.
 The bordón is pitched at C, as is the bordonetta (an octave higher).
 Gaitas me also be found pitched in D or B♭.

 Use

 The gaita de boto is principally used to accompany traditional and ritual dances.
 Currently it is used in such cases, promoted by the general recuperation and restoration of nearly-extinct ancient dances.
 However, the gaita has also reached larger popularity with Aragonese folk music groups, and has been used in their compositions.
 Groups such as Ixo Rai, La Ronda de Boltaña, Somerondón, La Orquestina del Fabirol, Lurte, Cornamusa, and Biella Nuei have increased the prominence of the gaita de boto within Aragon and abroad.

 Traditionally, the gaita de boto was a solo instrument.
-It was also be played with the trompa de Ribagorza until the start of the 1900s.
+It was also played with the trompa de Ribagorza until the start of the 1900s.
 Following its revival, the gaita has frequently been played with the dulzaina and drum and played alongside many other acoustic and electric instruments in folk music groups.